 That means you’ll need a place to park your car.
 With the cruise ports located near downtown Seattle, there aren’t many parking options for you to choose from.
 (Seattle park & cruise hotels do offer more choices.)

 The lack of competition combined with expensive real estate mean that parking prices are some of the highest in the country.
+For example, you can spend $26 per day for Seattle cruise parking.
+That’s more expensive than popular ports like Miami, Port Canaveral, and others.

 Still you do have some options to choose from, including traditional lots located near the port, Seattle hotels with free parking, and airport parking.